 20.Clubs playing short of players to be responsible for the opposing team’s footer fees for those shortages.

 21.Clubs with 2 teams

-A Player will be allowed to play 3games with the A team & still be eligible to play with the B team at any time during the season.
-A player having played more than 3 games with the A team will only be allowed to play with the B team providing the player has a minus average.
+A player will be allowed to play 3 games with the ‘A’ team and still be eligible to play with the ‘B’ team at any time during the season, only if the ‘B’ team has used less than 15 players.
+A player having played more than 3 games with the ‘A’ team will only be allowed to play for the ‘B’ team providing the player has a minus average.
 Only 2 such players will be allowed to play in any one match.
-A player may play for both the A team and B team on the same day subject to the above criteria and a maximum of 3 games per season.
-Penalty for infringement: players score to be deleted & 21 points awarded to opposing player.
+A player may play for both the ‘A’ team and ‘B’ team on the same day subject to the above criteria and a maximum of 3 games per season.
+Penalty for infringement: players sciore to be deleted & 21 points awarded to opposing player.
 A fine of £5 per player per offence will be imposed.

 22.That any player taking part in a league match for one club, cannot play a league match for any other club during the same season, except where that club has resigned from the league, when the player can then transfer to another club for the remainder of the season.